-When you back up data to Acronis Cloud, you can change the connection speed used by Acronis True Image for Crucial.
+When you back up data to network drives, or FTP, you can change the connection speed used by Acronis True Image for Crucial.
 Set the connection speed that will allow you to use Internet and network resources without annoying slowdowns.

-To set up the connection speed, select one of the following options under Network connection transfer rate:
+To set up the connection speed, select one of the following options: